 Delivery of Cannabis / Controlled Substances

-The attorneys at The Davis Law Group, P.C. represent clients charged with Delivery of Controlled Substances and Cannabis throughout Illinois and primarily in the Chicagoland area.
-Charges that involve the Delivery of either a Controlled Substance or Cannabis are enhancements over straight Possession charges.
-The penalties for these offenses can be severe and an experienced criminal defense attorney is highly recommended.
+The attorneys at The Davis Law Group, P.C. represent clients charged with Delivery of Controlled Substances and Cannabis throughout Illinois and primarily in the Chicago area.
+Charges that involve the Delivery of either a Controlled Substance or Cannabis are enhancements over straight drug possession charges.
+The penalties for these offenses can be severe and hiring an experienced criminal defense attorney is highly recommended.

 In Illinois, delivery of cannabis can be charged as a misdemeanor offense only if the amount of the cannabis allegedly delivered is 10 grams or less.
 If the amount of cannabis exceeds 10 grams, then a Class 4 Felony can be charged.
 The larger the amount of cannabis allegedly delivered, the greater the class of felony charged.